Plant Give and Take

 When is the event?

-The event takes place under the library portico in late May or early June on a Saturday morning.
+The event takes place under the library portico on a Saturday morning in conjunction with the spring Used Book Sale.
 There are usually “donation intake” hours on Friday afternoon to allow us to better organize plants.
-At the Saturday event we allow swapping and “shopping”.
-Hours are usually from 9:30am-12:30pm.
-Look for details in the FOL newsletter and on posters.
+At the Saturday event hours are usually from 9:30 am – 12:30 pm.
+Look for details in the Book Friendly newsletter and on posters.

 What is a “free will” donation?